GuanjieLyu/Bandwidth-selectors-for-Szasz-distribution-estimator/README.md

-# Data-driven selection of the smoothing parameter in Szasz-Mirakyan distribution estimation
+# Smoothing parameter selection for the Szasz-Mirakyan distribution estimator

 This repository contains the code for the paper:

-**“Data-driven selection of the smoothing parameter in Szasz-Mirakyan distribution estimation”**
+**“Smoothing parameter selection for the Szasz-Mirakyan distribution estimator”**

 ---